Tag: Relationship Advice

 New me?
 “This tension is fuel to create, build, and lead.”

-That mindset shift alone made me want to hold my power and love what that tension feels like in my body.
+That mindset shift alone made me want to hold my power and love what sexual tension feels like in my body.

 Not just in my head.
 On paper.